cryptor2/blog-app-apis/README.md

-This is a backend of blog app fully developed using spring boot.
+This is a backend of the blog app fully developed using Spring Boot.
 This has all the necessary features of a blogging application.
-In this we can create, update, delete users, post, commnets and last but not least this has feature of search post using specific keyword.
-The category can be assigned to every post so we can get post by specific category.
+In this, we can create, update, and delete users, posts, and comments last but not least this has the feature of searching posts using specific keywords.
+The category can be assigned to every post to get posts by a specific category.